Media and teen relationships: Health concerns with females and media

 When a survey was conducted to teenage girls, they claimed that the media was the primary source of information about health issues.
 A study was conducted on mass media magazines and it was found that women's magazines had 10.5 times more advertisements and articles that promote weight loss than men's magazines (National Association of Social Workers, 2001).
 After an analysis of 21 popular young women's magazine covers, it was shown that 78 percent represented a message about bodily appearance.
 What's shocking is that none of men's magazines contained those types of messages (Collins, 2002).
 Female fashion models are advertised everywhere, and it is found that female fashion models weigh twenty three percent less than the average female.
 According to the American Association of University Women in 1991, most teenage girls thought that their appearance is a major part of self-esteem.
 Not surprisingly, more girls than boys search the internet for health, fitness, and dieting information (National Association of Social Workers, 2001).
 Girls between the ages of 15 and 18 who said they used weight control pills in the last year, 73 percent of them were readers of health and fitness magazines.
 A big thanks to advertisements; teenage girls and young women spend over $4 billion each year on cosmetics (Collins, 2002).

 Excessive social media use is said to be associated with multiple psychological problems such as anxiety, depression and loneliness.
 Health related issue that have known to effect teens are depression with signs and symptoms of low self esteem due to the amount of time they are spending on social media and the pressure of keeping an image to impress other peers.
 Teens have often feel emotionally invested in their social media accounts, an anxiety inducing pressure that they must respond quickly and have perfect picture and captions posted (Gordon,S 2018).
 Throughout different social media platforms, young women were stressed about being "visible" by exposing their faces or bodies or emotional distress and mental health.
 They created a fear of how they were viewed towards others and how viewers would see them.
 Comments that related to appearance, even if positive, were seen as or even more likely to create higher feelings of self-objectification as much as negative appearance-related comments.
-Self-objectification in girls at an early age were suggested to contribute to depression, sexual dysfunction, and eating disorders.
+Self-objectification in girls at an early age was suggested to contribute to depression, sexual dysfunction, and eating disorders.
 Mental health outcomes that have occurred in a high rate amongst young girls and women.